The Benefits Of A Good Cry: Crying Therapy To Release Emotions

 Crying in therapy is a healing method that supports emotional release through tears.
 This approach helps people work through and let go of emotional pain, which may be helpful for managing mental health challenges.

-There are several reasons why crying can have therapeutic effects on both our physical and emotional health.
+There are several reasons why crying might have therapeutic effects on both our physical and emotional health.
 First, crying may help release certain hormones and toxins that can build up in the body due to stress.
 This process results in a natural detoxification that can ease our mental strain and help us feel better.

 Crying also promotes the release of oxytocin and endogenous opioids, also known as "feel-good chemicals."
-These substances help counteract feelings of sadness, shame, fear, and frustration, leading to a sense of relief and even increased happiness.
+These substances may help counteract feelings of sadness, shame, fear, and frustration, leading to a sense of relief and even increased happiness.
 These feel-good chemicals also help boost our immune system by reducing inflammation and encouraging healthful behaviors, such as resting and healing from physical or emotional pain.

 Reflex tears are a type of tear that our eyes produce in response to irritants, such as dust, smoke, or strong odors.
 Their main purpose is to defend the eyes by flushing out these irritants and keeping the eye surface moist and nourished.